mdn/translated-content/files/zh-cn/web/events/creating_and_triggering_events/index.md

 const form = document.querySelector("form");
 const textarea = document.querySelector("textarea");

-// Create a new event, allow bubbling, and provide any data you want to pass to the "details" property const eventAwesome = new CustomEvent("awesome", {
+// Create a new event, allow bubbling, and provide any data you want to pass to the "detail" property const eventAwesome = new CustomEvent("awesome", {
   bubbles: true,
   detail: { text: () => textarea.value },